thibaudgg/video_info/README.md

 Youtube and Vimeo have recently updated their APIs to require API keys.

-A scraper has been implemented for Youtube.
-However, the scraper can only get the date the video was posted, while the API is able to get the date and the exact time the video was posted.
-You may also wish to use the API to protect against potential HTML changes that could break the scraper.
+Scrapers has been implemented for both Youtube and Vimeo.
+However, the Youtube scraper can only get the date the video was posted, while the API is able to get the date and the exact time the video was posted.
+You may also wish to use the API to protect against potential HTML changes that could break the scrapesr.

-No scraper has been implemented for Vimeo yet.

 To get a Youtube API key, [follow the instructions here](https://developers.google.com/youtube/registering_an_application)